 Dietary supplements may help ease psoriasis symptoms from the inside.
-Fish oil, vitamin D, milk thistle, and evening primrose oil have been reported to help some sufferers (NPF, 2012).
-It's important to only take supplements that do not interfere with other pre-existing conditions or have harmful side effects.
-Fish oil applied directly to the skin has also been known to work well for some.
+Fish oil, vitamin D, milk thistle, aloe vera, Oregon grape, and evening primrose oil have been reported to help ease mild symptoms of psoriasis, according to the National Psoriasis Foundation.
+It's important to only take supplements that don’t interfere with other pre-existing conditions you may have.

-Most soaps and perfumes have dyes and fragrances in them.
+Most soaps and perfumes have dyes and other chemicals in them that may irritate your skin.
 Sure, they can make you smell great but they also can inflame psoriasis.
-Choose products labeled as "sensitive skin" – these are made without the dyes and perfumes that can irritate skin (NPF, 2012).
+Avoid such products when you can, or choose those with “sensitive skin” labels.

-Your dermatologist will tell you hot water is your skin's enemy, but a lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
-Moisturize immediately after your bath for double benefits (Mayo Clinic, 2011).
+Hot water may be an irritant for your skin.
+However, a lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
+Moisturize immediately after your bath for double benefits.